KasparEtter/ef1p/pages/email/email.md

 </figcaption>
 </figure>

-To be precise, [RFC 2369](https://tools.ietf.org/html/rfc2369) doesn't require that there is no additional user interaction.
+To be precise, [RFC 2369](https://tools.ietf.org/html/rfc2369) didn't require that there is no additional user interaction.
 In fact, user confirmation was often necessary in order to prevent accidental unsubscriptions triggered by anti-spam programs which simply fetch all the links in a message.